-Has knowledge of safe work with primers, epoxy and isocyanide paints, and chloride rubber paints
+- Has knowledge of working safely with primers, epoxy and isocyanide paints, chlorinated rubber paints,

-Can identify and apply important information from product technical sheets
+- Can identify important information from product technical sheets and can apply it,

-Understands the risks related to environmental protection and knows how to prevent them
+- Understands environmental risks and knows how to prevent them,

-Knows the consequences and possible events caused by improper handling of chemical agents
+- Knows the consequences and possible incidents caused by improper handling of chemicals,

-Can plan the workplace on the basis of a risk assessment and a work plan
+- Able to plan a workplace based on risk assessment and work plan,

-Know how to use materials, tools, machines and personal protective equipment in a manner consistent with occupational health and safety standards
+- Uses materials, tools, machinery and personal protective equipment in a manner consistent with health and safety standards,

-Selects precise chemical proportions and applies to technological intervals
+- It accurately selects chemical proportions and adheres to technological intervals,

-Responds appropriately in life-threatening situations, including poisoning and chemical burns
+- Responds appropriately in life-threatening situations, including poisoning and burns.

 The training programme is based on standards: